wh-alice/mig_visualstudio/vs/modeling/controlling-the-visibility-of-an-icon-or-decorator.md

 ---
-title: "Controlling the Visibility of an Icon or Decorator | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Controlling the Visibility of an Icon or Decorator" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""